statdivlab/raoBust/README.md

 after a person if they are White, and more likely to name a method after its purpose, details or another acronym if the developer was a Person of Color.
-For this reason, I try to call score tests ``Rao tests'' whenever I can.
+For this reason, I try to call score tests "Rao tests".
 I invite you to join me.